Architecture of Kepler's Multi-transiting Systems: II. New investigations with twice as many candidates: Dynamics of the new systems

-First, we have chosen a period distribution $P$ matching the planet candidates in multiple systems.
-This distribution nearly matches the single-candidate period distribution, so this is appropriate if the false multi hypothesis is that a pair of planets are actually singles around hosts that are blended together.
-However, this distribution is narrower than the detached eclipsing binary distribution, which may be blended into some of the targets to produce the false multi signal.
+These estimates are based on drawing an ensemble of $P$ and $M_p/M_\star$ values, which were in turn assumed to follow certain distributions, so let us examine the robustness of the conclusions to varying those assumptions.
+First, we chose a period distribution $P$ matching the planet candidates in multiple systems.
+This distribution nearly matches the single-candidate period distribution, so this is appropriate if the split multi hypothesis is that a pair of planets are actually singles around hosts that are blended together.
+However, this distribution is narrower than the detached eclipsing binary distribution, which may be blended into some of the targets to produce the split-multi signal.
 To explore this, we selected $M_p/M_\star$ as above (a reflection of the distribution of observed depths) but replaced the periods by two draws from the list of eclipsing binaries labeled ``detached'' by \cite{2011Slawson}.
-This was done in a Monte Carlo fashion, resulting in an unstable fraction $\lambda / 885 = 5.12\% \pm 0.04\%$.
-Given that this expectation is lower than above, the fraction of false multis would need to be higher to have produced two apparently unstable systems: the 95\% credible interval is shifted to $1.5$\% -- $16$\% under these different assumptions for the period ratio.
+This was done in a Monte Carlo fashion, resulting in an unstable fraction $\lambda / 761 = 5.07\% \pm 0.04\%$.
+Given that this expectation is lower than above, the fraction of split multis would need to be higher in order to produce two apparently unstable systems: assuming the periods are drawn from the eclipsing binary distribution, the 95\% credible interval of $f$ spans $1.7$\% -- $18.6$\%.
+The second assumption is the particular mass-radius relationship we adopted, which gave $M_p/M_\star$.
+If the planets are actually denser than assumed, more systems would be deemed unstable.
+Above we tested the sensitivity of our stability results to varying the mass-radius relationship for the known systems, and we found that extreme densities are needed for any additional planetary systems to be unstable.
+For these random pairs, the number of unstable systems expected would vary smoothly with their assumed masses, and hence the range of $f$ would vary as well.

-Second, we have adopted a particular mass-radius relationship, which gave $M_p/M_\star$.
-If the planets are actually denser than assumed, more would be deemed unstable, both from the observations and from the mock-systems simulations.
-These would likely scale in rough concert, and the conclusions regarding the fraction of false multiples rest on the ratio of those two.
-Therefore the main conclusion, that the strong majority of candidate planet pairs are likely true planets around the same star, would be robust to the mass-radius relationship chosen.